00rders/LAB_NOTES/PERSONAL_STUDY/PROJECTS/GEEK-SQUAD/PERFORMANCE/slow-laptop.md

 > “We also found a browser extension or two that might’ve been hogging memory, and once those were removed your system started running much smoother.
 All your files are safe — nothing was deleted.”

-> “Next time, just be cautious about what extensions or apps you install.
+> “Rember to be skeptical of what extensions or apps you install.
 This kind of slowdown is super common and very fixable.”

 ---